seb-gan/yamlvfs/readme.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/seb-gan/yamlvfs.svg)](https://pkg.go.dev/github.com/seb-gan/yamlvfs)
 [![Go Report Card](https://goreportcard.com/badge/github.com/seb-gan/yamlvfs)](https://goreportcard.com/report/github.com/seb-gan/yamlvfs)

+`yamlvfs` is a schema, a Go library, and a CLI.

-Define virtual filesystem layouts using YAML.
+The schema specifies a format that allows describing a virtual filesystem using YAML.

-`yamlvfs` is three things built around one idea:

-1. **A YAML format** for representing filesystem trees
-2. **A Go library** that loads yamlvfs documents as standard `fs.FS` implementation
-3. **A CLI** to generate, inspect, and validate yamlvfs documents
+The library provides functions for loading a yamlvfs document into a standard `fs.FS` implementation.
+The CLI provides commands for importing and exporting yamlvfs documents.

-## YAML format
+## YAMLVFS Format

-The format is defined in schema  `yamlvfs.schema.json`, which specifies only 2 types of nodes:
+The yamlvfs format must comply with `yamlvfs.schema.json`.
+Each key represents either a directory or a file:

-- **Directories**: Must end with `/`.
-The value can either none or one or more directories and/or files.
+- **Directories**: Key ends with `/`.
+Value can be empty or contain nested entries.
-- **Files**: The value can either be none or a (multiline) string value.
+- **Files**: Key does not end with `/`.
+Value can be empty or a string.

 ```yaml
 data/: